ZHIYAO1219/ORA_KG/README.md

 To summarize our method, we utilize OR method to build KG in the NLP problem

 ### 4.2 Limitations
--    Size limit of Gurobi solver: Our method faces a constraint related to the size limit of the Gurobi solver.
+-    Size limit of the Gurobi solver: this method faces a constraint related to the size limit of the Gurobi solver.
 This limitation hinders the construction of knowledge graphs beyond a certain size.
--    Absence of fixed solution: We've observed that there is no fixed solution in our approach.
+-    Absence of fixed solution: we've observed that there is no fixed solution in our approach.
 Gurobi may find local optimal solutions, raising concerns about achieving the global optimum.
+-    A limited number of connecting words across different courses: there is insufficient diversity in connecting words due to the data size limit.
+As a result, the objective of establishing a comprehensive knowledge map between courses cannot be fully realized.

 ### 4.3 Future Work
--    Perform clustering of similar words: To reduce the complexity of the model so that this methodology can be utilized to build a larger knowledge graph.
+-    Perform clustering of similar words: cluster the similar words can help reduce the complexity of the model, so that our methodology can be utilized to build a larger and more comprehensive knowledge graph.
--    Explore additional text-related metrics and experiment with different weight configurations: the significance of each factor in constructing an effective knowledge graph is still uncertain, and more experiments are needed.
+-    Explore additional text-related metrics and experiment with different weight configurations: the significance of each factor in constructing an effective knowledge graph is still uncertain, so more experiments are needed.

 ## 5. Reference
 -    [Multi-objective Optimisation Using Fuzzy and Weighted Sum Approach for Natural Gas Dehydration with Consideration of Regional Climate](https://link.springer.com/article/10.1007/s41660-022-00247-1)